 “How did you turn out so normal?”

-“Every company needs a worrier and your mine, Mary Kevin!”
+“Every company needs a worrier and you’re mine, Mary Kevin!”

 My father was a big exec in the music business and tried to run our family the same way.
 He appeared to know everything and was a charismatic liar.
 Even at nine, I knew I was being handed a raw deal.
 My Mom described living with him as walking on eggshells and we ran like the dickens when we heard the garage door go up!